Cognonto/CWPK/README.md

   - CWPK \#23: Text Searching KBpedia
   - CWPK \#24: Introduction to RDFLib
   - CWPK \#25: Querying KBpedia with SPARQL
   - CWPK \#26: Introduction to Knowledge Graph Reasoners

+#### Part 3: Basic Extraction and Module Routines

+  -  CWPK \#27: A ‘Roundtrip’ Philosophy
   -  More to come . . . .

-#### Part 3: Basic Extraction and Module Routines

-  -
-  -

 #### Part 4: Building from Scratch